michenriksen/michenriksen.github.io/content/notes/stalker-2-mods.md

 you, which is only fair.
 - [Equalized Aim Sensitivity X-Y]: Adjusts mouse sensitivity to ensure equal scaling for both X (horizontal) and Y (vertical) axes.
+- [Empty Hands Zoom]: Increases empty hand zoom by +50%, +100%, or +150% to work as a primitive substitute for the [binoculars] in the previous games.

 [S.T.A.L.K.E.R.
 2: Heart of Chornobyl]: https://www.stalker2.com/